joluxer/Npfs/README.md

   the base class for `RemovableResource`, `RemovableDirectory`
 * nice to have: Auth, but it might be insecure, because fid/afid spoofing might get around this, would prefer to encapsulate the TCP stream into TLS
+* rework of file and directory resources in a way that static logical structures may be compiled as const/constexpr into r/o memory (Flash)